 A common approach to creating layer 3 networks is not to build them from scratch but to leverage a rollup as a service (RaaS) model, where development is largely outsourced to a RaaS provider that works with the project team to customize chain parameters to suit their needs.

 Rollup as a service is already widely established with many L2s and L3s having been launched this way including Zora and Degen chain.
-Some of the most popular rollup frameworks are Abritrum Orbit, OP Stack, and ZK Stack, though there are many other examples in use.
+Some of the most popular rollup frameworks are Arbitrum Orbit, OP Stack from Optimism, and ZK Stack, though there are many other examples in use.

 As an example of how RaaS is accelerating the L3 ecosystem, let’s take a look at how the recently launched Degen chain managed to attract over $50 million in bridged volume in the first week, and the specific problems it aimed to solve.